planetarium/www.nine-chronicles.dev/en/modding/guide/avatar-information-dapp-guide.md

-# Avatar Information Page Creation Tutorial
+# Avatar Information Viewer Tutorial

 This tutorial will show you how to easily fetch avatar information and create a board using [Mimir](../../general/get-state/get-state-with-mimir-graphql), a service that allows you to easily query the latest state of Nine Chronicles with GraphQL.